-This unique ecosystem sustains migrating birds traveling along the Atlantic Flyway.
-Rugged coastlines, dense marshland and striking basalt formations offer plenty of phenomenal views…and sunsets.
+This unique ecosystem sustains migrating birds travelling along the Atlantic Flyway and sports rugged coastlines, dense marshland and striking basalt formations with plenty of phenomenal views and sunsets.

 Our marine heritage can be experienced in traditional fishing villages and our environmental treasures explored on our many hiking and walking trails.
 Things to see and do on Digby Neck, Long Island and Brier Island include: A hike along the Balancing Rock Trail (Long Island), take a walk down Timpany Lane to see the red cliffs and have a swim in St. Mary’s Bay or hike to French Beach Point, in East Ferry to view a seal colony.